 If the purchase is conditional on financing, it shall be under the following terms: [TERMS].

 VII.
-Closing: The Closing shall occur on [DATE] or earlier by mutual agreement (the “Closing”).
+Closing: The Closing shall occur on [DATE], or earlier by mutual agreement (the “Closing”).
 Any extension to the Closing must be agreed upon in writing by the Buyer and Seller.

 VIII.
 Closing Costs: All costs associated with the Closing shall be the responsibility of